 But you have no clue where to start.

 You feel like legal is expensive and super confusing, so you keep shoving it under the rug.
+Maybe you’ve consulted search engines down to the 100th page of results in hopes of finding legal advice that isn’t a higher price than free.

-But you know how much calmer it would make you feel to know that you and your business are protected — so you can focus on the big picture stuff.
+But you know how much calmer it would make you feel to know that you and your business are protected — so you can focus on the big picture stuff?

-So here are 3 HUGE tips about how to build a legally legit online business to cut through all that confusion and overwhelm…
+Here are 3 HUGE tips about how to build a legally legit online business to cut through all that confusion and overwhelm…

 1 // Setup Your Business

 Yes, before you even work with someone — you should setup your business properly.
+This applies to everyone, from virtual assistants, to graphic designers, or coaches and those who sell products or any services.

 The key is to have a business formed *before* you work with someone, so that if there ever was a problem, you would have been working with that client as a *business* and not as an *individual* (that is – if you go with an LLC as an entity type!)